-- joint regional procurement activities through Illawarra Shoalhaven Joint Organisation(now ISJO, formerly IPJO) - developing new contracts - improving existing contracts - structuring tenders and quotes to ensure competition in the marketplace is maximised.
+- joint regional procurement activities through Illawarra Shoalhaven Joint Organisation (ISJO, formerly the Illawarra Pilot Joint Organisation (IPJO)) - developing new contracts - improving existing contracts - structuring tenders and quotes to ensure competition in the marketplace is maximised.

 As part of the FFTF process the Illawarra Pilot Joint Organisation (IPJO) was set up to maximise the regions potential and to serve the interests of the regional communities.
-The members of the IPJO are Kiama Municipal, Shellharbour City, Shoalhaven City and Wollongong City Councils.
-The IPJO and the former Southern Councils (SCG) have contributed substantially to the economic landscape of the region.
+The members of the ISJO are Kiama Municipal, Shellharbour City, Shoalhaven City and Wollongong City Councils.
+The ISJO, IPJO and the former Southern Councils Group (SCG) have contributed substantially to the economic landscape of the region.

-In relation to joint procurement the IPJO and former SCG have:
+In relation to joint procurement, the ISJO and former IPJO/SCG have:

-- commissioned a 'spend and opportunity' analysis for each individual council and the region to develop a Road Map of priority regional and council projects - purchased a regional VendorPanel licence to allow IPJO member councils to obtain quotes for Local Government Procurement (LGP), State Government and IPJO contracts - purchased a TenderLink licence to advertise regional tenders, evaluate responses and increase probity - increased opportunities for businesses to engage with Councils - negotiated a greatly enhanced rebate to the JO on goods and services purchased through LGP contracts when all councils use LGP contracts - final quarter of 2014/15 was \$47,000, 2015/16 exceeded \$200,000 delivered collaborative procurement projects including fleet, trade services, legal services, construction materials, tree services - to deliver administrative efficiencies and savings with improved performance and practices.
+- commissioned a 'spend and opportunity' analysis for each individual council and the region to develop a Road Map of priority regional and council projects - purchased a regional VendorPanel licence to allow ISJO member councils to obtain quotes for Local Government Procurement (LGP), State Government and ISJO contracts - purchased a TenderLink licence to advertise regional tenders, evaluate responses and increase probity - increased opportunities for businesses to engage with Councils - negotiated a greatly enhanced rebate to the Joint Organisation on goods and services purchased through LGP contracts when all councils use LGP contracts final quarter of 2014-15 was \$47,000, 2015-16 exceeded \$200,000 - delivered collaborative procurement projects including fleet, trade services, legal services, construction materials, tree services to deliver administrative efficiencies and savings with improved performance and practices.